 How much does a good toaster cost?
 You can find a quality toaster at a wide range of price points.

 A reliable, no-frills toaster would probably cost you $30 or so, whereas a toaster with all the bells and whistles – including a stylish appearance – may cost upwards of $100.

-Buying a toaster from a reputable manufacturer might cost you more, too.
-But the money you spend upfront may grant you some peace of mind down the road.
+A toaster from a reputable manufacturer might cost you more, but the money you spend upfront may grant you some peace of mind down the road.
 After all, most people don’t feel like shopping for a new toaster every year.

 There are so many delicious types of bread just waiting to be toasted: rye, sourdough, white, whole grain, even gluten-free bread.
 And don’t forget the English muffins, bagels, Pop-Tarts, and artisan breads.